Customers with special needsTravel with an attendant

 Travel to or from the U.S.

 View specific information for travel with a safety assistant on itineraries between Canada and the U.S.

 If you are not self-reliant and need to travel with an attendant on an international flight, you must:

-If you are travelling on an Aeroplan booking, contact Aeroplan directly to book your attendant's flight, and then call the Air Canada Medical Assistance Desk if medical approval is required:
+If you are travelling on an Aeroplan booking, contact Aeroplan directly to book your attendant's flight, and then, if medical approval is required, call the Air Canada Medical Assistance Desk (see contact information at the bottom of this page).